kristianp335/MattheyRebuild/replit.md

 # Johnson Matthey Liferay Fragment Collection

 ## Overview

-This repository contains a comprehensive Liferay fragment collection that recreates Johnson Matthey's corporate website using Liferay-native fragments and client extensions.
-The implementation features authentic Johnson Matthey branding while leveraging established Liferay implementation patterns and the Liferay Classic theme color system exclusively.

-The collection includes key corporate website components: header with navigation, hero section, company overview, news carousel, share price widget, and footer.
-Each fragment is designed to be modular, configurable, and follows Liferay best practices for content editing and responsive design.
+This project delivers a comprehensive Liferay fragment collection to recreate Johnson Matthey's corporate website.
+It leverages Liferay-native fragments and client extensions, adhering to Johnson Matthey's branding guidelines and Liferay's Classic theme.
+The goal is to provide modular, configurable, and responsive website components such as header with navigation, hero section, news carousel, share price widget, and footer, all designed for easy content editing and deployment.

 ## User Preferences
 Preferred communication style: Simple, everyday language.

 ### Liferay Fragment Image Editing Requirements